Logic Pro X is one of the best music software for professional musicians and beginners, alike.

 MIDI pads — These are usually between 8-16 with three to four banks which are all assignable.
 If you love drums, you should have a special look into the pads to see how well it handles finger drumming, effects and other sounds.

 Portability — You can use Logic Pro X on your iOS devices.
 This ensures that you have a lightweight, yet still reliable controller to help you make beats on the go.
 Look for a controller that is handy enough to match the portability of the Logic Pro X.

 Plugins, Effects, and Sound — You know that Logic Pro X excels with onboard effects, sounds and more.
 So, see to it that your MIDI controller can keep up with the versatility of your software.
 Choose a more flexible controller since the software has still a lot more to offer.

 For beginners, this YouTube video can help you in maximizing the use of MIDI controllers to your Logic Pro X. Have a quick look to learn more and get more insights from this very useful video.

 What is the best MIDI controller for Logic Pro X?

-Quick Answer: Without hesitation, the Akai Professional MPK249 is the best midi controller for logic pro X. Even if you’re not a Mac user, you can still use this MIDI controller on your Windows PC, and it has a better integration with logic pro X.
+Quick Answer: The Akai Professional MPK Mini MKII is the best midi controller for logic pro X in 2023.
+Even if you’re not a Mac user, you can still use this MIDI controller on your Windows PC, and it has a better integration with logic pro X.